Provisional Ranger Group: Formation

 On 2 April 1944, two elite American units, the 2nd Ranger Battalion and the 5th Ranger Battalion were ordered to make their way to the U.S. Assault Training Center in Braunton, England.
 When the two battalions arrived, the men learned that the commander of the 5th Battalion had been reassigned.

 Lieutenant Colonel Max Schneider took command of the unit.
 Schneider and Lieutenant Colonel James Earl Rudder, the commander of the 2nd Battalion, were soon briefed on the upcoming mission.

 On 5 June 1944, the Provisional Ranger Group, would take part in the amphibious landings in Normandy.
 Force A, commanded by Rudder, would capture Pointe du Hoc, destroy the guns, and seize a German observation post.

-Force B, commanded by Captain Ralph Goranson, would land on Omaha Dog Green Beach.
+Force B, commanded by Captain Ralph E. Goranson, would land on Omaha Dog Green Beach.
 Force C, commanded by Schneider, would join Force A at the Pointe if Rudder signaled that his men had scaled the cliffs there.
 If not, Force C would land at Omaha Beach.